kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 * To avoid races and possible gamification, all components should use max(ResourceRequirements, ResourceAllocated) when computing resources used by a Pod.
-TBD if this can be weakened when ResourceResizeRequired condition is set to Rejected, or should the initiating actor update ResourceRequirements back to reclaim resources.
+TBD if this can be weakened when ResourceResizeRequired PodCondition.Reason is set to Rejected, or should the initiating actor update ResourceRequirements back to reclaim resources.
 * If another resource update arrives when a previous update is being handled, that and all subsequent updates should be buffered at the Controller, and applied upon success/failed completion of the update that is in progress.